Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Sanity Slippage: Happens gradually as his desire for the Ring slowly drives him mad until he finally snaps and attacks Frodo.
 He gets better though, for a short time.

 - Sensitive Guy and Manly Man:

 - Interestingly, while Boromir may seem to be the manly man to Aragorn's sensitive guy due to his physical size and martial skill, he's actually the more sensitive of the two.
-He very quickly displays a Big Brother Instinct not only for Faramir but for Merry and Pippin as well, attempts to comfort Gimli in Moria and Frodo after Gandalf's death, and advocates for the group to have a moment to mourn.
+He very quickly displays a Big Brother Instinct not only for Faramir but towards Merry and Pippin as well, and attempts to comfort Gimli in Moria and Frodo in Lorien after Gandalf's death.
+He also advocates for the group to have a moment to mourn.
 Notably, his doubts and sensitivities make him a prime target for the One Ring, as it exploits his desire to protect his people.
 Also, after attempting to steal the One Ring, Boromir is immediately beside himself with grief and repentance.